 Linen is provided, but we do not supply bath or beach towels.
 Bath towels are available at an additional cost.

-We moved to France along with our two children about 13 years ago as we already had a holiday property in this area, and found returning to the UK more and more difficult each time it came to leaving again.
+We moved to France along with our 2 children about 15 years ago as we already had a holiday property in this area, and found returning to the UK more and more difficult each time it came to leaving again.
 We have lived and worked here ever since.

 |Year property purchased||2012|